Who Am I to Help You?

 - Take a course or download a resource that walks you through the steps necessary to resolve a conflict with legal implications.
 Keep in mind that these only provide general information that applies broadly to similar legal matters, and my legal lens uses a New York State filter.
 If your business is not located in NYS or you operate in states (or countries) beyond it, you will probably need more than these.

 - Schedule a consultation whenever you get stuck in your DIY journey.
-You can also schedule a coaching call for guidance on a wide range of management and small business conflicts.
+I’ll also be here to connect you with resources to help you with a wide range of management and small business conflicts throughout your business ownership.

 - Make it easy to stay on PARR by subscribing to my newsletter and following me on social media.
 I am (usually) mindful about what I communicate.
 I regularly collect information from people like you so I can provide services, develop products, and write content you can use.
 If I’m not meeting your expectations, please let me know!